 Ozkan, Kirca and Cemeroglu also studied the degradation of vitamin C in the absence of H_2O_2 .
 In this case, the activation energy, Ea was taken into account to determine the stability of vitamin C in orange juice.
-The temperature dependence of the degradation of vitamin C in orange juice was compared by calculating Ea and temperature quotients (Q10) at 20° to 40°C from the following equation: These results clearly indicate that the rate of vitamin C degradation in the presence of H_2O_2 was slower at 30°C to 40°C than 20°C to 30°C. This indicates that at 30°C to 40°C, the least effect of temperature rise on vitamin C degradation.
+The temperature dependence of the degradation of vitamin C in orange juice was compared by calculating Ea and temperature quotients (Q10) at 20anddeg; to 40anddeg;C from the following equation:

+These results clearly indicate that the rate of vitamin C degradation in the presence of H_2O_2 was slower at 30anddeg;C to 40anddeg;C than 20anddeg;C to 30anddeg;C. This indicates that at 30anddeg;C to 40anddeg;C, the least effect of temperature rise on vitamin C degradation.
 The results obtained for Ea shows that higher Ea in the presence of H_2O_2 .
 This means that higher energy needed for the degradation of vitamin C. Therefore, the reaction time is slower and the degradation of vitamin C also slower.
 As conclusion, the effect of temperature on the degradation rates of vitamin C in orange juice was more pronounced at higher H_2O_2 concentrations.
+Therefore, greater vitamin C losses should be expected as residual pH is a measure of acidity or basicity of a solution. pH is one of the primary factor that would affects the stability of vitamin C in orange juice.
+Hence, the pH value of the matrix has an influence on the stability of vitamin C. According to FAO/WHO Expert Consultation on Human Vitamin and Mineral Requirements, Bangkok, Thailand, 1998, the vitamin C will decay if the pH higher than 4.

-Therefore, greater vitamin C losses should be expected as residual H_2O_2 concentration and storage temperature increase in aseptically packaged fruit juices (Ozkan, Kirca and Cemeroglu, 2004) (Figures 14 & 15).
+H_2O_2 concentration and storage temperature increase in aseptically packaged fruit juices.